rainbowdashlabs/sql-java/docs/02/operators.md

 ### Regex

 In MySQL and MariaDB have the REGEXP operator.
-SQLite has this operator as well but does not has a implementation of it by default.
+SQLite has this operator as well but does not have an implementation of it by default.
 It will throw an error if used.

 PostgreSQL uses the `~` operator for case-sensitive regex matching and `~*` for case-insensitive.

-Noteable is also that the REGEXP and `~` operators do not check if the whole string matches the expression.
+Notable is also that the REGEXP and `~` operators do not check if the whole string matches the expression.
 It just checks for a subsequence.

 The usage in general is the same.